 The applicable trademark law of Hong Kong incorporates the Trademarks Ordinance Cap.
 559 and the Trademarks Rules Cap.
 599A, both effective on 4th April 2003.
 The legislation for trademark regulation and protection is completely different to the legislation adopted in China.
 The Trademarks Ordinance 559 replaced the Trademarks Ordinance 43.
 The new law introduced various changes to the scope of a Hong Kong trademark including; reducing the period of revocation on grounds of non use from 5 years to 3 years.
 Some of the additional changes to the Law include;

-Under Hong Kong trademark law, where the registered trademark has not been used in a genuine manner for a minimum of 3 consecutive years post its registration, the mark may be revoked.
+Under Hong Kong trademark law, where the registered mark has not been used in a genuine manner for a minimum of 3 consecutive years post its registration, the mark may be revoked.
 Only where the reason for non-use can be reasonably explained may the rights of a trademark remain the property of the owner.

 Starting Business can provide comprehensive consultation for your Hong Kong trademark registration, from assisting you with the initial search to administering the relevant documentation.
 We are experienced in all aspects of trademark registration, from the initial designing process to ensuring successful mark renewals.